Tomb Raider (2013 video game): Release

 Tomb Raider was released as scheduled on 5 March 2013 for PlayStation 3, Xbox 360 and Microsoft Windows, but was released earlier in Australia on 1 March.
 On 25 April, Tomb Raider was released in Japan.
 A ported version of the game to the Mac OS X was released by Feral Interactive on 23 January 2014.

-Tomb Raider: Definitive Edition, an updated version, was released worldwide in January 2014 for PlayStation 4 and Xbox One containing all features and downloadable content.
+Tomb Raider: Definitive Edition, a graphically updated version containing new control features and all downloadable content, was released worldwide in January 2014 for PlayStation 4 and Xbox One.
+Tomb Raider: Game of the Year Edition, a different version also including all bonuses but without the graphical enhancements, was also released that month for Xbox 360 and PlayStation 3 and PC.
+Tomb Raider: Definitive Edition was also released for Windows in April 2024 exclusively for the Microsoft Store.
+Ports for Nintendo Switch and Nintendo Switch 2 were announced and released by Aspyr on 18 November 2025.

 Unlike the previous installments that received a T rating, Tomb Raider is the first game in the series to receive an M rating by the ESRB, due to blood and gore, intense violence and strong language.

-Pre-release incentives
+Pre-release incentives and retail editions

 Prior to the game's release, various stores offered extra items as a way of attracting customers to order the game from their store.
 In North America, GameStop offered the in-game Challenge Tomb.
-Best Buy orders received the Tomb Raider: The Beginning, a 48-page hardcover graphic novel, written by the game's lead writer Rhianna Pratchett, and telling the story of "how the ill-fated voyage of the Endurance came to be".
+Best Buy orders received the graphic novel Tomb Raider: The Beginning.
 These orders also came with the Aviatrix Skin as well as the Shanty Town multiplayer map.
 Walmart orders received a free digital download of Lara Croft and the Guardian of Light, access to a real-life scavenger hunt, the Shanty Town multiplayer map and an exclusive Guerrilla Skin outfit.
 Pre-orders from Microsoft Store received 1600 Microsoft Points for Xbox Live.

 Customers ordering from Amazon received access to the Tomb Raider: The Final Hours Edition, including with a 32-page art book, an in-game Hunter Skin for Lara, and a digital copy of Geoff Keighley's The Final Hours of Tomb Raider for the Kindle Fire.
 Customers received the Shanty Town multiplayer map and an access code to a real-life scavenger hunt.
 Customers who purchased from Steam received a free copy of Lara Croft and the Guardian of the Light, a Challenge Tomb entitled Tomb of the Lost Adventurer and the Shanty Town multiplayer map.
 Steam offered three exclusive bonus Team Fortress 2 items.

-In the United Kingdom, ShopTo.net offered a digitised graphic novel, entitled Tomb Raider: The Beginning.
+In the United Kingdom, ShopTo.net also offered the graphic novel Tomb Raider: The Beginning.
 Orders from Amazon.co.uk received the Shanty Town multiplayer map.